Joey Wendle Player Props: Marlins vs. Cardinals

 Joey Wendle At The Plate

-- Wendle is batting .267 with eight doubles, two triples, a home run and eight walks.
+- Wendle is hitting .276 with 10 doubles, two triples, a home run and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.